RandomInsano/pscontroller-rs/research/README.md

 ### Multitaps for PSX (SCPH-1070) and PS2 (SCPH-10090 and SCPH-70120)

-I don't own either of these, so they're at the bottom of the list.
-After reading psxpblib, it looks like the multi-tap uses the first byte of the command message to address a particular port.
-Normally it's set to 1, so I assume I can reach ports A, B, C, and D with 1, 2, 3, and 4 respectively.
+The multi-tap uses the first byte of the command message to address a particular port.
+Normally it's set to 1, and ports A, B, C, and D with 1, 2, 3, and 4 respectively.

+At one point when testing, the multitap replied with `0xff, 0x80, 0x5a` during polling.
+I'm not sure how to set it to that mode, but considering it works now I don't think I'll research it much further.

 Raw Data